Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 ---
 title: Zerui Cheng (程泽瑞)
-role: Junior-year Student of Yao Class, Researcher in Blockchain and Proud Competitive Programmer
+role: Rising Senior-year Student of Tsinghua University, Researcher in Blockchain and Proud Competitive Programmer
 avatar_filename: avatar.jpg
-bio: "My research interests mainly lie in the intersection of blockchain, mechanism and incentive design, as well as game theory.
+bio: "I’m a rising senior-year undergrad in Yao Class, IIIS, Tsinghua University.
+My research interests mainly lie in the intersection of blockchain, mechanism and incentive design, as well as game theory.
 I'm also an experienced and proud competitive programmer with some notable achievements. "

 interests:
   - Blockchain and Cryptocurrencies